How to Grab Post Malone 2025 Tour Tickets with GoProxy

 The quarter-final second legs, finalized on April 15–16, 2025, delivered drama and clarity on the semi-finalists.

-Inter Milan edged Bayern Munich with a 1-1 second-leg draw at the San Siro on April 16, advancing on a 3-2 aggregate.
-Lautaro Martínez’s first-leg trivela and Davide Frattesi’s late winner in Munich proved decisive.
-Bayern’s Harry Kane scored in the return leg, but Inter’s disciplined 3-5-2 system held firm.
+Inter Milan advanced with a 3-2 aggregate win over Bayern Munich.
+A 2-1 first-leg victory in Munich, followed by a 1-1 draw at the San Siro on April 16, sealed their place.
+Lautaro Martínez’s first-leg goal and Harry Kane’s second-leg strike were highlights, but Inter’s disciplined 3-5-2 system held firm.

 These results confirm Barcelona vs. Inter Milan and PSG vs. Arsenal as the semi-final matchups, with the draw communicated on April 17, 2025.